Pieter-Dirk Uys’ ‘The Echo of Noise’ is poignant and powerful

-He was delighted to learn that one women at the censor board had the task of writing
+He was delighted to learn that one woman at the censor board had the task of writing

 out every swear word he had used in a banned production — even writing a note to

-him once to point out that he had felt one of the words wrong.
+him once to point out that he had spelt one of the words wrong.
 Uys and his friends

 had these letters framed and hung in the loos at the Space Theatre.